abdallahmoubarak/water-monster/README.md

 | ![Grand](./src/img/grand.png)      |
 | ![Grand](./src/img/grandstack.png) |

-the scalablity using graph databases was the main purposet that I started doing this project using GRAND stack
+The scalablity of using graph databases was the main purpose that I started doing this project using GRAND stack.

 <img id="implementation"  src="./src/img/title4.svg" alt="Implementation" />